KasperFranz/wtfm.io/manuscript/02-always-be-commenting.md

 ## A Brief History of Code Comments

+Believe it or not, code comments used to be handwritten notes that accompanied punch cards.

 ## Commenting Is as Commenting Does

 A good rule of thumb for code comments is that they shouldn't be necessary to get a good idea of what a piece of code does.
 But while code design is important for reducing the onboarding time for developers to a new codebase, they aren't without merit.
 As we'll see in future chapters, while there are countless tools that extract a significant amount of value from code comments \(see [Part IV: Tools of the Trade](//13-tools-of-the-trade.md)\), the primary purpose of code comments is to explain _how_ a particular piece of code works, _why_ it was written that way, and—in some cases—_what_ it does.